Parascientific Escape: Gameplay

 To solve the various puzzles during search gameplay, the player must use the protagonist's psychic abilities.
 In Cruise in the Distant Sea, Hitomi Akeneno's clairvoyance and telekinesis take the form of sections where the player must use clairvoyance to look behind a limited area of a surface.
 Then they use telekinesis to manipulate the area behind the surface to open a lock, or bring something out to a reachable place.
 This takes the form of a puzzle where they must navigate objects through maze to particular locations, or simply manipulate the environment in the right way.
-They have a limited amount of "telekinesis points" and "clairvoyance points" to do this.
+They have a limited number of "telekinesis points" and "clairvoyance points" to do this.
 In Gear Detective and Crossing at the Farthest Horizon, the player has access to Kyosuke Ayana's chronokenisis at most times during search sections.
 Using this, they can look into, and interact with, the past of the current environment for up to 5 days back, by selecting the number of days back, and the time (e.g. "3 days back - 14:30").
 Using a timeline of the past, they can manipulate the environment of the past to alter past events or the past environment.
 This causes changes to the present and progresses the puzzles.